-- A. HACSB, CFS, and OHS further agree to cooperate with any program evaluation efforts undertaken by HUD, the U.S. Department of Health and Human Services (HHS), or a HUD-approved or HHS-approved contractor, including compliance with HUD and HHS-approved evaluation protocols and data sharing requests. - B. CFS, OHS and HACSB agree to establish mutually satisfactory methods for the exchange of such information as may be necessary in order that each party may perform the duties and functions under this agreement; and appropriate procedures to ensure all information is safeguarded from improper disclosure in accordance with applicable State and Federal laws and regulations. - C. CFS, OHS and HACSB agree to establish mutually satisfactory methods for problem resolution at the lowest possible level as the optimum, with a procedure to mobilize problem resolution up through CFS, OHS and HACSB's mutual chain of command, as deemed necessary. - D. CFS, OHS and HACSB agree to develop and implement procedures, surveys, and forms necessary to administer and document Program referral, participation, services, and effectiveness. - E. CFS, OHS and HACSB agree to collaborate in providing in-service training to staff about the Program and services offered under this MOU. - F. CFS and OHS agree to collaborate on future NOFA for the Program and provide information requested in the NOFA to HACSB in a timely manner.
+- A. Cooperate with any program evaluation efforts undertaken by HUD, the U.S. Department of Health and Human Services (HHS), or a HUD approved or HHS approved contractor, including compliance with HUD and HHS approved evaluation protocols and data sharing requests. - B. Establish mutually satisfactory methods for the exchange of such information as may be necessary in order that each party may perform the duties and functions under this agreement; and appropriate procedures to ensure all information is safeguarded from improper disclosure in accordance with applicable State and Federal laws and regulations. - C. Establish mutually satisfactory methods for problem resolution at the lowest possible level as the optimum, with a procedure to mobilize problem resolution up through CFS, OHS and HACSB's mutual chain of command, as deemed necessary. - D. Develop and implement procedures, surveys and forms necessary to administer and document Program referral, participation, services, and effectiveness. - E. Collaborate in providing in-service training to staff about the Program and services offered under this MOU. - F. Collaborate on future NOFO for the Program and provide information requested in the NOFO to HACSB in a timely manner.